vuxminhan/Human-pose-feedback-system/README.md

    ### Front squat
    ![front_squat](https://github.com/vuxminhan/Human-pose-feedback-system/assets/54212949/84e177a9-b9b7-4c33-82da-49cb204650be)

-2. **Dance Choreography**: The application offers valuable insights into posture and movement fluidity, essential for dancers.
+2. **Dance Choreography**: The application offers valuable insights into posture and movement fluidity, even for fast-moving subjects like dancers.
 It can be used to refine and synchronize complex choreographic sequences, ensuring each movement is executed with precision.

    ### Kpop dance

    ![dance](https://github.com/vuxminhan/Human-pose-feedback-system/assets/54212949/2af503e9-6ac2-4034-b063-da1900efdae4)
-3. **Martial Arts**: The application can analyze and provide feedback on posture, alignment, and movement precision crucial in martial arts.
+3. **Martial Arts**: The application can analyze and provide visual feedback on posture, alignment, and movement precision crucial in martial arts.
 It helps in refining stances, kicks, and strikes through detailed pose analysis. <br>
    ### Taekwondon <br>

    ![taek (3)](https://github.com/vuxminhan/Human-pose-feedback-system/assets/54212949/dfa72be4-1a14-4060-afc7-29ea009fa516)